-SOC and CHS majors receive more specific and specialized advising tailored to the specific needs of each student.
-We have moved advising from Douglass to the Social Science Building.
-We anticipate this will provide a more fulfilling college experience by advising students to help select courses to fit their needs.
-This will greatly facilitate direct progress to degree completion and help students better prepare for graduation and today’s job market.
+Care, Health & Society (CHS) and Sociology majors receive specific and specialized advising tailored to the specific needs of each student.
+In 2014, we moved advising from Douglass to the Social Science Building and John McNeill, our Senior Academic Advisor works full time in the School of Sociology to advise students to help select courses to fit their needs.
+Improved communication between advising, the Director of Undergraduate Studies and CHS Program Director, and full-time commitment to both programs greatly facilitates direct progress to degree completion and helps students to better prepare for graduation and today’s job market.

-A graduate assistant is available to mentor and tutor Sociology majors in core courses that are required for graduation with a Sociology B.A. degree, specifically in Social Statistics (SOC 274) and Social Research Methods (SOC 275).
+A graduate assistant is available to mentor and tutor School of Sociology majors in core courses that are required for graduation, specifically in Introduction to Statistics (SBS 200), Quantitative Reasoning in Sociology (SOC 375), and Social Research Methods (SOC 374).

-The School of Sociology will also provide networking opportunities:
+The School of Sociology also provides networking opportunities:

 - For Sociology majors: with Sociology graduates on how their sociology degree helped them achieve their career goals, whether that be direct employment or graduate school.